-The Strategic OpEx Resource You Need to Succeed in the Pandemic-Driven Landscape
+Training: The Strategic Resource You Need to Succeed in the Pandemic-Driven Landscape

-In my last post, Climbing the Reopen Mountain, I talked about how organizations not only need to meet the challenge of bringing people back amidst a slew of new safety protocols, they are also going to face tectonic, pandemic-driven changes in consumer buying, labor availability and world trade.
+As your organization ramps back up to full production you not only need to meet the challenge of bringing people back amidst a slew of new safety protocols, you are also going to face continuing pandemic-driven changes in consumer buying, labor availability and world trade.

 What will you need to succeed in this strange new landscape?